Wellness tourism: Asia-Pacific

 The Asia-Pacific region ranks as the third largest with $6.4 billion in annual, combined international and domestic expenditures.
 Ancient regional wellness traditions include Indian Ayurveda, Yoga, traditional Chinese medicine, Hilot, and Thai massage.
+Within Asia, the countries with the highest numbers of domestic wellness trips were China, India and Japan, while China, Thailand and Indonesia led in inbound international wellness arrivals and trips.

 Latin America-Caribbean

-Latin America-Caribbean is the fourth largest region for wellness tourism in terms of number of trips and expenditures.
-Domestic tourism accounts for about 71 percent of wellness tourism trips, and 54 percent of wellness tourism expenditures.
+Latin America and the Caribbean is the fourth largest region for wellness tourism in terms of both the number of trips and expenditures.
+Domestic tourism accounts for approximately 71 percent of wellness tourism trips, and 54 percent of wellness tourism expenditures.

 Middle East and Africa

-The Middle East and Africa are currently the smallest regions for wellness tourism.
-The Middle East has a long tradition of bathing associated with Turkish baths, and some older facilities are being modernized to serve spa-bound tourists.
-Tourism is on the rise in the region, and governments and private developers are developing new facilities.
+The Middle East and Africa currently represent the smallest regions for wellness tourism.
+The Middle East boasts a long tradition of bathing associated with Turkish baths, and some older facilities are being modernized to cater to spa-seeking tourists.
+Tourism is experiencing growth in the region, prompting governments and private developers to establish new facilities.

-In Africa, wellness tourism is concentrated in a few regions such as South Africa and the Maghreb; it is dominated by international tourists.
+In Africa, wellness tourism is concentrated in a few regions such as South Africa and the Maghreb, and it is predominantly driven by international tourists.

 Criticism

 Wellness tourism advocates suggest that vacations improve physical well-being, happiness, and productivity, citing that health-oriented trips give travelers a fresh perspective and positively affect creativity, resilience, problem solving, and capacity for coping with stress.
-Yet the health benefits of wellness vacations expected and reported by vacationers have proved difficult to quantify.
+Yet it is difficult to quantify the health benefits since many of the wellness practices are unregulated, and the growing industry negatively impacts the destinations that travelers flock to.

+Quantifying Wellness

+One study found that sectors of the wellness industry including healthy eating, physical wellness, and mental resilience had little to no statistical relationship with indicating better health.
+While these aspects of wellness are widely regarded to improve health outcomes, some believe that a higher level of spending in these areas does not actually improve health.
+In these sectors, the offerings of Wellness Tourism experiences do not have a tangible impact on the overall health of the consumer.

+Regulatory Issues

+Many Wellness Tourism practices are unregulated, and due to the breadth of countries and organizations in the industry, it is difficult to maintain standards across experiences.
+Over 60% of retreats admitted to not engaging with regulations or certifications beside basic health and safety checks.
+In many instances, safety cannot be guaranteed during wellness practices.
+There are several instances where tourists on ayahuasca retreats have died while under the influence of unregulated drugs.
+There have also been instances of tourists dying in sweat lodges and incidents involving cults during meditation retreats.
+There is also little regulation when it comes to employee training, and many retreat employees are only trained internally by their superiors.
+With the lack of regulations, it is difficult for consumers to determine which retreats are safe.